 - The Cultural Executives Committee is a group of cultural leaders who meet to learn, network and collaborate.
 The group consists of senior management staff from more than 120 non-profit cultural organizations across Palm Beach County.

-- The Cultural Education Committee is a group of youth program coordinators and education department representatives, encompassing visual art, dance, theatre, music, history and science.
+- The Cultural Educators Committee is a group of youth program coordinators and education department representatives, encompassing visual art, dance, theatre, music, history and science.

 - The Cultural Marketing Committee are marketing professionals from county arts organizations who meet to collaborate on marketing efforts, network and learn from occasional guest speakers.

 Statistics and Informational Resources